armadaproject/armada/docs/demo.md

 All commands are intended to be run from the root of the repository.

 ## Setup an easy-to-use alias
+If you are on a Windows System, use a linux-supported terminal to run this command, for example [Git Bash](https://git-scm.com/downloads) or [Hyper](https://hyper.is/)
 ```bash
 alias armadactl='go run cmd/armadactl/main.go --armadaUrl armada.demo.armadaproject.io:443'
 ```